What Is the CBT Journal?

 How Does Cognitive Behavioural Therapy Work?

-Cognitive Behavioural Therapy or CBT is a form of psychotherapy that encourages you to become more aware of your individual patterns of thinking, feeling and doing.
+Cognitive Behavioural Therapy or CBT is an effective form of therapy that encourages you to become more aware of your individual patterns of thinking, feeling and doing.
 It also gives you the tools you need to change these patterns and improve your mental health.

 When you start CBT, we begin by creating awareness of your mind.
 This awareness gives you more choice over how you think, feel and behave.